SamFelix03/Gods-Hand/README.md

 ## 🌟 Introduction

-**God's Hand** is a revolutionary decentralized disaster relief platform that bridges the gap between urgent humanitarian needs and global generosity through cutting-edge AI technology and blockchain infrastructure.
+**God's Hand** is a decentralized disaster relief platform that bridges the gap between urgent humanitarian needs and global generosity through AI Agents and blockchain infra.

 In a world where natural disasters strike without warning, traditional relief systems often fail due to..
 - bureaucratic delays